Happyr/developer.happyr.com/_posts/2020-04-17-finding-messenger-failture-strategy.md

 The parameters we can work with are:

-- max_retires: How many times we will try to process a message.
+- max_retries: How many times we will try to process a message.
 - delay: A time unit in milliseconds.
 - multiplier: Used with the ``delay`` to calculate the time to wait between retries.
 - max_delay: The longest time between retries.